Human.Kind

 This conversation took place on 6 June 2024.
 Hosted by Tessa Leon, with Adam Whiting, and special guest Tess Fuller from Teach Us Consent.

-A recording is available to watch freely online.
 (Content note: this conversation discusses sexual abuse).

 Sex and power: two eternal forces that shape human behaviour.